Jake Burger Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.87 team ERA ranks 26th among all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.85).

-- Reds pitchers combine to surrender 158 total home runs at a clip of 1.4 per game (second-most in baseball).
+- The Reds give up the third-most home runs in baseball (160 total, 1.4 per game).

-- Williamson makes the start for the Reds, his 15th of the season.
-He is 3-2 with a 4.72 ERA and 55 strikeouts through 68 2/3 innings pitched.
+- Weaver makes the start for the Reds, his 20th of the season.
+He is 2-4 with a 6.98 ERA and 72 strikeouts through 89 2/3 innings pitched.

-- The lefty's last appearance came on Thursday against the Chicago Cubs, when he tossed 4 1/3 innings, surrendering five earned runs while allowing four hits.
+- His most recent time out was on Friday against the Chicago Cubs, when the righty tossed three innings, surrendering four earned runs while giving up four hits.

-- The 25-year-old has put up an ERA of 4.72, with 7.2 strikeouts per nine innings, in 14 games this season.
-Opponents are batting .246 against him.
+- In 19 games this season, the 29-year-old has amassed an ERA of 6.98, with 7.3 strikeouts per nine innings.
+Opponents are batting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.